timlohse1104/tilloh.dev/README.md

 ## Development

 Before committing changes it is necessary to fix all linting errors.
-Cloning this repository will automatically install a pre-commit hook that will run the linter before committing changes!
+After cloning this repository, `npm install` will automatically install a pre-commit hook that will run the linter before committing changes!

 ### Gitmoji